 The EPS allows OPS-SAT to generate sufficient power for all operational modes.

 Basic low-data rate telemetry and telecommanding can be performed over a UHF link.

-All OPS-SAT bus telemetry will be accessible by the experimenters and those telecommands not restricted due to safety reasons.
-All housekeeping telemetry and command history will be made available on-line for post-processing.
+All OPS-SAT bus telemetry will be accessible via an API for the experiments as well as telecommands not restricted due to safety reasons.
+All housekeeping/payload telemetry and command history will be made available on the ground for post-processing by the experimenters.